prisoka/Sudoku/README.md

 www.prisoka-sudoku.surge.sh

 ## What are you looking at?
-This is my Q1 Front-end Project, at Galvanize Web Development Immersive Course.
+This is my Q1 Front end Project, at Galvanize Web Development Immersive Course.

 **Whats is Sudoku?**